ntudsp/araus-dataset-baseline-models/README.md

 - `fold_s` : integers in {-1, 0, 1, 2, 3, 4, 5}<a name="fold_s">
   - The fold index of the urban soundscape.
 The sets of urban soundscapes in each fold are pairwise disjoint.
   - Keys:
     - `-1` : Not in any fold.
-This could be because (a) the stimulus has an in-situ L<sub>A,eq</sub> below 52 dB (to ensure that reproduction levels were significantly above the noise floor where the listening experiments were conducted), (b) the stimulus has an in-situ L<sub>A,eq</sub> above 77 dB (to ensure safe listening levels for our participants), or (c) the stimulus was used as the practice (first), attention (middle), and consistency check (last) stimulus for all participants (to prevent data leakage since it is present to all folds).
+This could be because (a) the stimulus has an in-situ L<sub>A,eq</sub> below 52 dB (to ensure that reproduction levels were significantly above the noise floor where the listening experiments were conducted), (b) the stimulus has an in-situ L<sub>A,eq</sub> above 77 dB (to ensure safe listening levels for our participants), or (c) the stimulus was used as the practice (first), attention (middle), and consistency check (last) stimulus for all participants (to prevent data leakage since it is present in all folds).
     - `0` : Test set.
     - `1` : Fold 1 of the 5-fold cross-validation set.
     - `2` : Fold 2 of the 5-fold cross-validation set.